lablup/rraft-py/README.md

 ## ✨ Hightlights

-* Provides almost the same APIs with raft-rs to Python, along with concrete type hints and even annotations for all types.
+* Provides almost the same APIs with `tikv/raft-rs` to Python, even along with concrete type hints and comments for all types.

 * Provides reliable implementation with more than 10,000 lines of test code porting.